AnnCKaroki/wireframing/README.md

 ---

 Each of these elements works together to shape the user's experience, helping teams design products that are clear, usable, and effective.

+## Types of Wireframes

+Wireframes come in different levels of detail, depending on the stage of the design process and the purpose of the wireframe.
+The two main types are:

+### 1. Low-Fidelity Wireframes

+These are simple, fast, and usually black-and-white sketches.
+They focus on layout, structure, and basic user flow—without any detailed content, branding, or visual styling.

+**When to Use**:
+Low-fidelity wireframes are ideal during the early brainstorming or ideation stage.
+They help teams quickly map out ideas, test basic flows, and gather feedback without worrying about visuals.

+**Example**: A wireframe showing boxes for images, placeholder text like "Title Here," and simple arrows to show navigation flow.

+---

+### 2. High-Fidelity Wireframes

+These are more detailed and closely resemble the final product.
+They often include real content, spacing, visual hierarchy, and interactive elements like buttons or form fields.

+**When to Use**:
+High-fidelity wireframes are useful in later stages of the design process when you're preparing handoffs to developers or getting final approval from stakeholders.

+**Example**: A wireframe that includes real images, styled buttons, actual font choices, and refined spacing.

+---

+## What Type of Wireframe Is Used in This Project?

+The wireframe used in this project is a **low-fidelity wireframe**.
+It focuses on the layout, structure, and basic interaction flow without getting into detailed design or branding.
+This makes it easy to test ideas early, get quick feedback, and iterate rapidly before moving to visual design.